 In other words, $100 in 2001 is equivalent in purchasing power to $101.58 in 2002.

 The 2001 inflation rate was 2.85%.
 The inflation rate in 2002 was 1.58%.
 The 2002 inflation rate is lower compared to the average inflation rate of 2.13% per year between 2002 and 2018.

-The consumer price index (CPI) in 2002 was 179.9.
-It was 177.1 in the previous year.
-This change in CPI is used by the Bureau of Labor Statistics to calculate inflation.
+Inflation rate is calculated by change in the consumer price index (CPI).
+The CPI in 2002 was 179.9.
+It was 177.1 in the previous year, 2001.
+The difference in CPI between the years is used by the Bureau of Labor Statistics to officially determine inflation.

 |CPI in 2002||179.9|

-CPI is the weighted combination of many categories.
-This chart shows the average rate of inflation for select CPI categories between 2002 and 2018.
+CPI is the weighted combination of many categories of spending that are tracked by the government.
+This chart shows the average rate of inflation for select CPI categories between 2001 and 2002.

 This inflation calculator uses the following inflation rate formula:

 Then plug in historical CPI values.
 The U.S. CPI was 177.1 in the year 2001 and 179.9 in 2002:

 $100 in 2001 has the same "purchasing power" or "buying power" as $101.58 in 2002.